kristendwan/admin/php/README.md

+# The PHP framework will be updated on Saturday, 9/14 around noon.

+There will be major changes, don't look at these instructions or the code.
+The new framework is on par with Python.

-## Up and Running with PHP and Apache
+### Up and Running with PHP and Apache

-## Download a package for local development
+### Download a package for local development

 There are many resources online for installing these.
 See the course staff if you are having trouble.